join the 30 BAYS IN 30 DAYS CHALLENGE

 Visit Jersey also offer a guide to some of the beaches : Jersey beach guide link from Visit Jersey

-We are giving out a free swim hat to the first 500 people registered as part of your entry.
-Your hat can be collected from The National Trust in St Mary, Jersey Hospice Care, Mont Cochon and from Andersons at Le Quennevais and Waterloo Street, St Helier.
+Swimming hats - We are giving out a free swim hat to the first 100 people registered as part of your entry.

-Many people think that hospices are places of sadness focused on death and dying.
-In fact our focus is on living and living well right up to the end, making memories and spending time with your family.
+Many people think hospices are places of sadness focused on death and dying.
+In fact, our focus is on living and living well right up to the end, making memories, and spending time with your family.

 Our care is about so much more than the specialist palliative treatment of a person’s physical symptoms.
-It’s a total philosophy of care, offering spiritual and emotional support that extends to family members and carers.
+It’s a total philosophy of care - offering spiritual and emotional support that extends to family members and carers.
 For each person we are privileged to care for, we only get one chance at the end of life to get it right and that’s why we strive every day to go that extra mile for our patients and their families, to make extraordinary care our ‘ordinary’.
-Helping each person we care for, to get the best out of every day and to make each day count.

 We couldn’t do this without the generosity of our local community and the support of our amazing volunteers.

-The National Trust for Jersey was established in 1936.
-Today the Trust cares for 31 historic buildings, 1,800 vergées of land (covering 178 sites) and over 19,000 metres of public footpath.
+The National Trust for Jersey was established in 1936 and has since then aimed to protect and enhance our natural environment and act as a guardian of our historic places.
+Today the Trust cares for 31 historic buildings, 1,800 vergées of land, covering 178 sites from woodlands to wetlands, and over 19,000 metres of public footpath.

 The Trust is a member of INTO, (International National Trust Organisation) enabling it to benefit from reciprocal visitor rights (over 1000 heritage sites) as well as opportunities to share and exchange best practice across the international heritage sector.